Matt Roberts (footballer)

 Matthew Roberts (born 31 July 2003) is an Australian rules footballer who plays for the Sydney Swans in the Australian Football League (AFL).

 Early football

 Growing up, Roberts honed his football skills on the fields of Langhorne Creek Football Club, where his passion for the game ignited.
 This grassroots experience laid the foundation for his journey in the sport.
-Transitioning to his school years, he showcased his talent proudly donning the colors of St Peter's College, Adelaide.
+Transitioning to his school years, he showcased his talent donning the colors of St Peter's College, Adelaide.

 Roberts then joined the South Adelaide Football Club and also represented South Australia at consecutive Under 16 National Championships and then consecutive Under 18 Championships.

 AFL career

 After being drafted with the 34th selection in the 2021 AFL draft.
 A year after being drafted, Roberts made his debut for Sydney Swans in Round 11, 2022 following a successful spell in the VFL.

 In the 2023 AFL season, Roberts would go on to play 6 games adjusting to the heightened competition and establishing his place in a roster full of talent.

 Roberts played the first nine games of the 2024 season, and has been a breakout player which has seen his disposals soar at an average of 18.6 per game.
 He was nominated for the 2024 AFL Rising Star in the opening round of the season.